Bulgaria during World War I: Organization and state of the army

 In peacetime, the Bulgarian Land Forces consisted of three armies, ten infantry divisions, forty infantry regiments, nineteen artillery regiments, eleven cavalry regiments, five battalions of engineers, one railway battalion, one telegraph battalion and one technical battalion.
 These forces retained the territorial organization established prior to the First Balkan War.
 The country was divided in three army inspectorates, ten Division districts and forty Regiment districts.
 During wartime, the staff of each of these administrative units formed the headquarters and staff of a separate army, division and regiment.
 All male Bulgarian subjects were eligible to serve in the army when they reached the age of 20.
 At that age, they were conscripted for a period of two years in the infantry and three years in other branches of the Active (Standing) Army.
 Following this period, a person was enrolled for another 18 years in the infantry or 16 years in other branches of the Active Army Reserve.
 This Reserve was the heart of the army, as it encompassed the bulk of the available manpower and reached a size of 374,613 men by the end of 1914.
 Finally, the men between 40 and 48 years served in the National Militia (Narodno Opalchenie) which was divided in two "Ban's".
 Initially, the First Ban was composed of men 41 to 44 years old and the Second Ban was composed of men 45 to 48 old.
 Around 1914, due to the experience of the Balkan Wars, the men between 45 and 46 years old that belonged to the Second Ban were formed into separate Etappe Troops.
 By early 1915, the Bulgarian Army could rely altogether on some 577,625 trained men aged 20 to 48.
 A special inquiry also determined that another 231,572 men were eligible for military service but had not received their training.
 Many of those were called up and received training in 1915.

 The principal firearm used by the Bulgarian infantry since the end of the 19th century was the Mannlicher magazine rifle, notably the M95 model but also the 1888 and 1890 models.
 Other rifles in use by the army include the Mosin–Nagant 1891 model, the Berdan II and a number of Mauser rifles captured from the Ottomans during the First Balkan War.
 Officers were armed with a variety of pistols and revolvers, including the Parabellum 1908 and Smith & Wesson.
 Since 1908, the infantry was also armed with the heavy Maxim machine gun.

 The Bulgarian cavalry was armed with sabers for close combat and with the Mannlicher M.1890 carbine.
-The Balkan Wars had revealed that horse-breeding in Bulgaria was not developed enough to satisfy the wartime requirements of the army, and in order to compensate for the deficiency of strong cavalry and artillery horses by October 1915, the authorities imported about 300 animals.
+The Balkan Wars had revealed that horse-breeding in Bulgaria was not developed enough to satisfy the wartime requirements of the army, and to compensate for the deficiency of strong cavalry and artillery horses by October 1915, the authorities imported about 300 animals.